cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

     targets: [db_and_webserver]
 {{< /gsHighlight >}}

-The above blueprint defines an application with one scaling group `db_and_webserver` that has 2 instances (initially).
+The blueprint example defines an application with one scaling group `db_and_webserver` that initially has two instances.
 Each group instance contains one `db_server` node instance and one `web_server` node instance.
 Both usages of `get_attribute` will correctly resolve to the node instance that is together with the referencing node instance in the same scaling group instance.

 {{% gsTip title="Tip" %}}
-If a node template is contained in another node template (e.g. a webserver contained in a vm), and the containing node template is a member in a scaling group, the contained node instance is implicilty a member of the same scaling group.
+If a node template is contained in another node template (for example, a Webserver contained in a VM), and the containing node template is a member in a scaling group, the contained node instance is implicilty a member of the same scaling group.

-Using this, we can define a scaling group containing one node (e.g. a compute node).
+Using this, you can define a scaling group containing one node (for example, a compute node).

-All nodes contained (transitively) in that compute node can reference each other using explicit `get_attribute` (reference by node name) even if the compute node has several instances (if the compute node is scaled using its scaling group and not directly).

-This is because they all implicitly belong to the same scaling group instance (that of the compute node instance containing them).
+All nodes transitively contained in that compute node can reference each other using an explicit `get_attribute` (reference by node name), even if the compute node has several instances (if the compute node is scaled using its scaling group and not directly).
+This is possible because they all implicitly belong to the same scaling group instance (that of the compute node instance containing them).

 {{% /gsTip %}}

-### Notes, restrictions and limitations
+### Notes, Restrictions and Limitations

-* If an attribute is not found in the inspected node instance runtime properties, the scan will fall back to the matching node properties.
-If the attribute is not found in the node properties as well, `null` is returned.
+* If an attribute is not found in the inspected node instance runtime properties, the scan resorts to the matching node properties.
+If the attribute is also not found in the node properties, `null` is returned.
-* `SELF` can only be used in interface operation inputs.
+* `SELF` may only be used in interface operation inputs.
-* `SOURCE` and `TARGET` can only be used in relationship interface operation inputs.
+* `SOURCE` and `TARGET` may only be used in relationship interface operation inputs.

-{{% gsWarning title="Note" %}}
+{{% gsWarning title="Limitation" %}}
 When using `get_attribute` with an explicit reference, that is, a node's name `{ get_attribute: [ web_server, webserver_spec ] }` and not an implicit reference such as `{ get_attribute: [ SELF, webserver_spec ] }` the following limitation exists.

-If, at the time of evaluation, more than one node instance with that name exists and the ambiguity cannot be resolved as described in the previous section, an error is raised.
+If, at the time of evaluation, more than one node instance with that name exists and the ambiguity cannot be resolved as described in the previous section, an error is returned.

-This has significant implications when using `get_attribute` in node/relationship operation inputs, as it means the operation can not be executed.
+This limitation has significant implications when using `get_attribute` in node/relationship operation inputs, because it means the operation cannot be executed.
 {{% /gsWarning %}}

 # *concat*

-`concat` is used for concatenating strings in different sections of the blueprint. `concat` can be used in node properties, [outputs]({{< relref "blueprints/spec-outputs.md" >}}), and node/relationship operation inputs.
-The function is evaluated once on deployment creation which will replace [`get_input`](#getinput) and [`get_property`](#getproperty) usages; and it is evaluated on every operation execution and outputs evaluation, to replace usages of [`get_attribute`](#getattribute) (if there are any).
+`concat` is used for concatenating strings in different sections of a blueprint. `concat` can be used in node properties, [outputs]({{< relref "blueprints/spec-outputs.md" >}}), and node/relationship operation inputs.
+The function is evaluated once on deployment creation, which replaces [`get_input`](#getinput) and [`get_property`](#getproperty) usages.
+It is also evaluated on every operation execution and outputs evaluation, to replace usages of [`get_attribute`](#getattribute).

 ## Example